Legionnaires’ Disease Claims and Compensation

 The plaintiff’s attorney suggested that one reason that the verdict came in so quickly and the amount awarded was so high, was because the jury was angered by the hotel’s disregard for proper procedure.
 Even though it was told to close the hot tub so that the Alabama Department of Public Health could test the water for Legionella bacteria after the two men became ill, the hotel proceeded to clean and disinfect it instead, thereby destroying any potential evidence.
 It was also alleged that the hotel had falsified some maintenance records.

-Contact a Lawyer Specializing in Legionnaires’ Disease Lawsuits
+Contact a Lawyer With Decades of Experience in Legionnaires’ Disease Lawsuits

 If you are experiencing any symptoms that suggest you might have contracted Legionnaires’ disease, seek immediate medical help.
 If a diagnosis confirms the presence of the Legionella bacteria in your body, you need to obtain legal counsel as soon as possible.
 We here to advise you and, if necessary, process your claim against any party or entity responsible for your sickness.
 Contact us for a free consultation or case evaluation.
 It does not matter where you are located… if we believe you have a valid case we will fly in to meet with you in person and help you put together the strongest possible case.